peRICA – A Portland Dark short film.

 From those 86 applicants, we selected 6 talented writers to work with us on an 8 episode series Lower Boom is producing entitled Portland Dark.

-Starting Friday, September 21st, we will be holding a weekly Writer’s Room with the selected writers.
-In addition, at each meeting an industry expert or mentor will give short presentations or Q+A sessions to further enhance the education of our selected writers.
-We have a stellar group of mentors for the writers: Producers Janice Williams (Queen America, The Magicians), Alice Mathias (Portlandia, Documentary Now!) and David Cress (Portlandia, Paranoid Park), writer Jon Raymond (Old Joy, Meek’s Crossing, Mildred Pierce), and producer Lizzy Harris (Iconoclasts) with more in the pipeline.
+Starting Friday, September 21st, 2018, we held a weekly Writer’s Room with the selected writers.
+In addition, at each meeting an industry expert or mentor gave a short presentations or Q+A sessions to further enhance the education of our selected writers.
+We had a stellar group of mentors for the writers: Producers Janice Williams (Queen America, The Magicians), Alice Mathias (Portlandia, Documentary Now!) and David Cress (Portlandia, Paranoid Park), writer Jon Raymond (Old Joy, Meek’s Crossing, Mildred Pierce), and producer Lizzy Harris (Iconoclasts).

 Sponsors include Comcast / NBC Universal and The Oregon Made Creative Foundation.
 WeWork has generously donated space for our writer’s meetings